motorlatitude/MotorBot-Legacy/README.md

 ###### SID
   The sid method allows you to determine the last sequence identifier sent to the discord gateway server.
 ###### STATUS
-  The status method returns the status of the current bot-server connection.
+  The status method returns the status of the current bot-to-server connection.

 ### OS
   Command: `!os`<br>